jtribe/ios-tools/README.md

 After you've done the above step, an admin of the repository will need to go into Circle-CI and allow builds for the project.

-In order for CircleCI to be able to fetch this repository (ios-tools) as a submodule, you will need to [add a "user key" to the Project Settings](https://circleci.com/docs/external-resources).
+In order for CircleCI to be able to fetch this repository (ios-tools) and access the certificate repo as a submodule, you will need to [add a "user key" to the Project Settings](https://circleci.com/docs/external-resources).
+Delete the existing deploy key.

 ## Usage